Analyzing the impact of border traffic and essential services in Europe during COVID-19

 For example, in the UK, the drop was delayed, most likely due to it being one of the last countries to introduce social distancing measures, 23 March, however, the decline is less severe than other countries in Europe.
 In Spain and France, the drop in activity was much more severe up to 80 percent in the space of one week starting 11 March before restrictions came into effect.
 On the other hand, the impact in Germany was much more gradual over a prolonged period.

-With a large connected vehicle base in Europe, through the use of advanced aggregation and anonymization techniques, we can analyse and understand the impact of COVID-19 across Europe.
+With a large connected vehicle base in Europe, through the use of advanced aggregation and anonymization techniques, we can analyze and understand the impact of COVID-19 across Europe.
 Notably, a spike in activity across key borders in Europe before government invention, and easing thereafter.
 Essential services that are keeping our economies running have seen a sharp increase in demand, but again we are beginning to see a slowdown.
 While data continues to improve, these insights can be vital in developing continuity planning for fleets and governments alike.
 More insights around the impact in Europe, cities, and sectors will become available in the weeks ahead.
 Stay safe!

 Contributers: Joshua Gordon (Marketing Manager, UK and Ireland), Paul Stobbe (Solutions Engineer) and Jorge González (Solutions Engineer)